jblotus/explosivewebsprogramming/app/backup/2011-06-21-protect-your-career-with-these-5-web-development-technologies.md

 ## **4. NoSQL**

 You could probably bundle NoSQL in with web scale, considering that's where the meme started.
 In fact NoSQL is a fairly diverse set of technologies for dealing with data storage and retrieval, usually across multiple machines.
 Databases like MongoDB use a javascript syntax instead of horribly complex sql queries, and can scale to insane levels.
 [CouchDB][32], [Redis][35], [Membase][36], [Cassandra ][37]and other NoSQL products are exploding onto the marketplace.
-You are starting to see them listed as &#8220;Nice to haves&#8221; on your craigslist job ads.
+You are starting to see them listed as "Nice to haves&#8221; on your craigslist job ads.
 I would not argue that these technologies are killing SQL, but they will be bigger players in the future as corporate acceptance of NoSQL becomes the norm.

 **Getting Started with NoSQL**